techidaily/site-win11-tips/source/_posts/efficient-way-to-unlink-wi-fi-on-windows-11.md

 ![Connect to a Wi-Fi Network Windows 11](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Connect-to-a-Wi-Fi-Network-Windows-11.jpg)

  Of course, this isn't the only way to connect to a Wi-Fi network on Windows.
-Refer to our guide on[different ways to connect to Wi-Fi on Windows](https://www.makeuseof.com/windows-ways-to-connect-to-wifi/) to learn more.
+Refer to our guide on [different ways to connect to Wi-Fi on Windows](https://www.makeuseof.com/windows-ways-to-connect-to-wifi/) to learn more.

 ## Removing Saved Wi-Fi Networks From Windows 11